-2.47 Leeds City Council's Childrens' Services have been involved throughout in the consideration and evaluation of sites for housing.
-The Background Paper - Infrastructure includes a section on school provision.
+2.46 Leeds City Council's Childrens' Services have been involved throughout in the consideration and evaluation of sites for housing.
 Where necessary, housing allocations will need to set aside land for provision of a school or schools, to ensure that there are sufficient school places to meet the needs of an expanded population.
 Such sites are identified on the site specific plans in Section 3.
 Where part of a housing allocation is needed to be retained for provision of a new school (or extension to an adjacent school) this is detailed under the site specific requirements in Section 3.
 Section 3 also lists all sites (identified and allocated) where school provision is required.
 Some sites that are not allocated for housing also need to be reserved for future school use.
-Policy HG5 applies to these sites (see page 29).
+Policy HG5 applies to these sites (see paragraph 2.63).